 Also ready for testing in November was the Willys Quad, whose designation soon changed to MA, for Military "A" model.
 Today, the 1941 Willys MA is perhaps the rarest of the early jeeps.
 Only 1,555 were built, and a just 27 are known to still exist.

 Under the hood was Willy's four-cylinder flathead engine, heavily re-worked by ex-Studebaker engineer Barney Roos.
 Engine modifications included closer tolerances, tougher alloys, aluminum pistons, and a lighter flywheel.
 Using a bore and stroke ratio of 3.125" x 4.375", the L-Head engine produced 60-horsepower and 105 pound-feet of torque, exceeding the Army's specifications.

-As ongoing disputes and internal Army politics delayed the decision of who would be awarded the Jeep contract, Bantam, Willys, and Ford were each asked to make 1,500 vehicles for further testing.
-Many of these early WW2 Jeeps would end up being shipped to England, Russia, and other Allied Countries under the Lend Lease bill.
+Ongoing disputes and internal Army politics delayed the decision of who would be awarded the Jeep contract.
+Bantam, Willys, and Ford were each asked to make 1,500 vehicles for further testing.
+Many of these early WW2 Jeeps ended up being shipped to England, Russia, and other Allied Countries under the Lend Lease bill.

 Engines were carefully tested to ensure they would run a minimum of 150 hours without failure.
 The Willys MA Jeep was capable of speeds up to 60-mph, and as could run as slowly as 3-mph.
 Turning could be done in short radiuses, and steep slopes climbed without tipping.